ajon542/MatrixMultiplication/README.md

 ﻿# MatrixMultiplication
-Implementation of the maximum subarray problem algorithm presented in the MIT "Introduction to Algorithms" course.
+Implementation of the matrix multiplication algorithms presented in the MIT "Introduction to Algorithms" course.
 This is more or less a test bed for the exercises and pseudocode in the book.

 ## Example